CartoDB/carto-react-template/DEVELOPERS.md

 cp package.dev.json package.json
 ```

-Then you are ready to install the dependencies and start developing executing
-`yarn` and `yarn start`.
+Then you are ready to install the dependencies executing `yarn` in the template folder and start the development server with `yarn start`.

 ## Testing the template generation